fondesa/kpermissions/README.md

 [![Build Status](https://travis-ci.org/Fondesa/KPermissions.svg?branch=master)](https://travis-ci.org/Fondesa/KPermissions)

 An Android library totally written in Kotlin that helps to request runtime permissions.
-This library is compatible also below Android M where runtime permissions doesn't exist, so you haven't to handle them separately.
+This library is compatible also below Android M (API 23) where runtime permissions doesn't exist, so you haven't to handle them separately.

 Usage
 ------